 Balled-and-Burlapped or Containerized Trees

 In the absence of rain, a newly planted tree should be watered at least once a week, and more frequently when the weather is hot.
 Slow, deep watering with 10-15 gallons is best, to allow the water to soak through to the bottom of the root ball.
 The goal is to keep the soil just moist at all times.
-Do not overwater.
 Allow the top inch or two of soil to dry out between waterings.
 Watering should continue until the ground freezes, if there is little or no rain.
 This same pattern of watering should be repeated for the first 2 years after planting.
-Thereafter, watering should only be necessary when the weather is particularly hot and dry.

 Once your tree is established, little care is needed beyond light pruning to remove winter damage, and, as the tree ages, some corrective pruning to shape its growth.
 An occasional application of compost over the root zone is all that is typically needed in the way of fertilizer.
 If you decide to hire someone to do the work for you, we recommend hiring a Massachusetts Certified Arborist.